Possible Causes of Infertility and Basic Treatment Options

-The initial consideration for treating ovulation defects is to use medications or surgery to restore a normal hormonal environment that will result in spontaneous ovulation.
-When that goal cannot be achieved, medications are used to:
+The initial consideration for treating ovulation defects is to use medications to restore a normal hormonal environment that will result in spontaneous ovulation by:

-- replace or increase the mid-cycle surge of LH
+- replacing or increasing the mid-cycle surge of LH

-- replace or increase progesterone during the luteal phase
+- replacing or increasing progesterone during the luteal phase

 Normal – During a normal ovulation cycle, the estrogen that is produced by the cells surrounding the egg causes an increase in the amount of cervical mucus and causes the mucus to become thin and watery.
 These changes allow the sperm to more easily penetrate and move within the mucus.